Breslau

 We thank Steffen Heidrich, who has discovered the pictures in the archives of Saxony’s land association of the Jewish communities in Dresden, and the land association for sharing the images.
 We would also like to thank Katharina Friedla, Maria Luft, Daniel Ljunggren, and Tim Buchen for their valuable advice.

-Text und Recherche: Ramona Bräu-Herget.
+Text and research by Ramona Bräu-Herget.

 Kooperationsverbund #LastSeen.